The Importance of Safe Mercury Removal in Lake Oswego, OR

 With safe mercury removal, Dr. Bowden can help ensure your smile is healthy and significantly lower your risk of mercury poisoning.
 If you’re interested in enjoying a healthier smile with safe mercury removal, contact Aesthetic Dentistry of Lake Oswego by dialing (503) 675-7300.
 You can also request an appointment by clicking the button below.

-Dr. Bowden proudly offers mercury-safe dentistry and years of experience to our new and returning Lake Oswego patients, as well as patients from surrounding areas such as Portland, Tualatin, Wilsonville, Beaverton, Tigard, Sherwood, OR.
+Dr. Bowden proudly offers mercury-safe dentistry and years of experience to our new and returning Lake Oswego patients, as well as patients from surrounding areas such as Portland, Tualatin, Wilsonville, Beaverton, Tigard, and Sherwood, OR.